avion-app/stylelint-processor-styled-components/README.md

 ### Why does it throw `Unexpected token`?
 Even thought the file didn't import `styled-components`.

-You can custom babel plugins by `option.parserPlugins` now.
+You can add custom babel plugins and options by using `option.parserPlugins` and `option.parserOptions`.
 An API example is [our test](https://github.com/styled-components/stylelint-processor-styled-components/blob/master/test/options.test.js#L211).
 But if someone can implement [#231](https://github.com/styled-components/stylelint-processor-styled-components/issues/231), that will be much better.

 If your project includes `yarn.lock` or `package-lock.json`, an alternative cause can be that babel related dependencies, i.e. `@babel/parser` and `@babel/traverse`, are outdated, especially when linting files with new TypeScript syntaxes.
 You can upgrade them by removing their entries in the lockfile and reinstall dependencies.